 Rebecca

-Rebecca Name Meaning: Origin and Significance
+Rebecca Name Meaning: Origin & Significance

 Origin of the Name Rebecca

 If ya’re looking for a classic name for yar baby girl, then Rebecca may be a good choice.
 Rebecca is a timeless name that will never feel dated, even though the name has been in use for many years.
-The name Rebecca is of Hebrew origin and means “to tie” or “bind.”
+The name Rebecca is of Hebrew origin & means “to tie” or “bind.”

-According to Jones’ Dictionary of Old Testament Proper Names and the NOBS Study Bible Name List, the name Rebecca means captivating beauty, or “to tie,” “to bind.”
+According to Jones’ Dictionary of Old Testament Proper Names & the NOBS Study Bible Name List, the name Rebecca means captivating beauty, or “to tie,” “to bind.”
 However, some scholars, such as W. F. Albright, have suggested that the name means “soil, earth.”

 The name Rebecca has been a popular choice for baby girls for many years.
 It reached the heights of revived popularity in the seventies but is still a well-used choice.
-The name has also been used in literature, such as in Walter Scott’s novel Ivanhoe and Daphne du Maurier’s novel Rebecca.
+The name has also been used in literature, such as in Walter Scott’s novel Ivanhoe & Daphne du Maurier’s novel Rebecca.

-Meaning and Interpretation
+Meaning & Interpretation

 One interpretation of the name Rebecca is that it represents the idea of being caught in a snare or a trap.
-While this may seem like a negative connotation, it can also be seen as a symbol of strength and resilience.
-Just as a snare can be a tool for catching prey, it can also be a symbol of the ability to overcome obstacles and persevere in the face of adversity.
+While this may seem like a negative connotation, it can also be seen as a symbol of strength & resilience.
+Just as a snare can be a tool for catching prey, it can also be a symbol of the ability to overcome obstacles & persevere in the face of adversity.

 Biblical Significance

-Popularity and Usage
+Popularity & Usage

 Popularity in the United States